sgoldenlab/simba/docs/FAQ.md

 ## Friendly Asked Questions (FAQ)

+### Please search the [SimBA issues tracker](https://github.com/sgoldenlab/simba/issues), or search the [Gitter chat channel](https://gitter.im/SimBA-Resource/community) for more questions and answers.

 ### I get 'TypeError: cannot convert the series to <class 'int'>' or 'TypeError: cannot convert the series to <class 'float'>' when trying to extract features, generate movies/frames, or when extracting outliers

 >This error comes up when SimBA can't find the resolution and/or pixels per millimeter of your video.
 This data is stored in the `project_folder/logs/video_info.csv` file.
 If open this CSV file, make sure that the left-most column named `Video` contains the names of your video files, do not contain any duplicate rows (where video names appear in more than one row), and that the resolution columns and pixels/mm column contains values.